anyarcherty/Rossmann_Store_Sales/README.md

 The project is to forecast the "Sales" column for the test set.

-You are provided with historical sales data for 1,115 Rossmann stores Note that some stores in the dataset were temporarily closed for refurbishment
+The Dataset are provided with historical sales data for 1,115 Rossmann stores, some stores in the dataset were temporarily closed for refurbishment

 Kaggle